CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

     {{<figure src="/images/netq/lcm-netq-config-profile-log-level-310.png" width="450">}}

 8. Optionally set a CPU usage limit for the NetQ Agent.
 Click **Enable** and drag the dot to the desired limit.
-Refer to this {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360046925373-NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches" text="Knowledge Base article">}} for information about this feature.
+Refer to this {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches/" text="knowledge base article">}} for information about this feature.

 9. Click **Add** to complete the configuration or **Close** to discard the configuration.